Danny Romalotti

 Danny Romalotti is a fictional character from the CBS soap opera The Young and the Restless, portrayed by Michael Damian.
 The character of Danny first appeared in Genoa City, the town where Y&R is set, in 1981.
-Damian and his character Danny exited the canvas in 1998, though the actor and character have returned on several occasions in 2002, 2003 to 2004, 2008, 2012 to 2013, and 2022.
-A rock star, the character is known for his relationships with Lauren Fenmore, Christine "Cricket" Blair, and Phyllis Summers.
+Damian and his character Danny exited the show in 1998, though Danny has returned on several occasions in 2002, 2003 to 2004, 2008, 2012 to 2013, and 2022 to 2023.
+A rock star, the character is known for his relationships with Traci Abbott, Lauren Fenmore, Christine "Cricket" Blair, and Phyllis Summers.

 Storylines

-1980–98
+1981–98

-Danny began his career at 16 years old in 1980 as a teenage rock star doing concerts in Genoa City.
+Danny began his career at 16 years old in 1981 as a teenage rock star doing concerts in Genoa City.
 He was often joined by his sister, Gina Roma (Patty Weaver), and his friends Traci Abbott (Beth Maitland), Lauren Fenmore (Tracey E. Bregman), and Amy Lewis (Stephanie E. Williams), who sang with him when he performed on stage.
 Lauren also joined him on the road for a time.

 In 1984, Danny married friend and fan club president, Traci Abbott, when she became pregnant by her college professor, Tim Sullivan.
 Danny had been seeing Patty Williams, who left town devastated.
 Danny and Traci's marriage was later annulled after she miscarried.
 Danny became a rock star, toured worldwide and recorded many albums, but home was always Genoa City, where he returned nearly ever summer to do a big concert.
 He once lost his voice after being slowly poisoned by Shawn Garrett, who was jealous of his relationship with Lauren.
 He was told he'd never sing again, but he had a miracle recovery during a Christmas Eve church service.

 In 1987, Danny and Gina's father, Brian Romalotti (Quinn Redeker), turned up in Genoa City, a homeless drifter just out of prison.
 He was molded and renamed by Jill Foster Abbott (Jess Walton) as "Rex Sterling" in order to con Kay Chancellor (Jeanne Cooper).
 Then, Rex and Kay fell in love, and he became a "good guy" after all.
 They married in 1988, and again in 1992.
 Danny, Gina and Rex ended up becoming very close until Rex's untimely death in 1994.

 Though the much younger Cricket Blair (Lauralee Bell), now using her given name, Christine, had been thought a mere kid in Danny's eyes, the two began to date; and, as fate would have it, soon fell deeply in love.
 Cricket's recently widowed best friend, Nina Chancellor (Tricia Cast), was, at this time, being pursued romantically by David Kimble (Michael Corbett).
 Danny and Christine became convinced that Kimble was a gold digger and after Nina's residual inheritance.
 The two tried to disrupt the relationship; and, in consequence, David set up Danny to be arrested on false charges of cocaine possession.
 The conspiracy was exposed during his trial and Danny was thus acquitted; David however was never implicated in the crime.
 In 1990, Danny and Christine were married in a lavish Hawaiian wedding and honeymoon where Nina and David stood up for them.